Bordelaise Sauce Recipe

 Ingredients and Substitutions

-- Demi-Glace – This is the classical sauce needed to make bordelaise.
-However, you can scale it back with veal stock or beef stock that can be used when you would typically add the demi-glace.
-You must also thicken the sauce to get to the right consistency using a roux, beurre manie, or slurry.
+- Demi-Glace – This is the classic sauce needed to make Bordelaise, but if I want to simplify it, I swap out the demi-glace for veal stock or my homemade beef stock.
+You must also thicken the sauce to get to the right consistency using a roux, or my homemade slurry.

 - Wine – Any dry red wine like Cabernet Sauvignon, Pinot Noir, merlot, or Shiraz is good.
 In addition, some early known recipes also call for white wine.
 With that being said, any dry white like chardonnay, Pinot Grigio, or Sauvignon Blanc would work.